On the Viability of Semi-Supervised Segmentation Methods for Statistical Shape Modeling: Methods

-\textbf{Mean Teacher (MT)\cite{tarvainen2017mean}.} Mean Teacher uses consistency regularization between \textit{student}-\textit{teacher} training paradigm.
-The \textit{student} model in trained using the supervised loss on the labelled set, where as the \textit{teacher}'s parameters are updated as an exponential moving average of the student model.
-Consistency loss on unlabelled data aligns the prediction between the two models.
+{ \textbf{Mean Teacher (MT)\cite{tarvainen2017mean}.} Mean Teacher uses consistency regularization between \textit{student}-\textit{teacher} training paradigm.
+The \textit{student} model is trained using the supervised loss on the labeled set, whereas the \textit{teacher}'s parameters are updated as an exponential moving average of the student model.
+Consistency loss on unlabeled data aligns the prediction between the two models.}

-\textbf{Uncertainity Mean Teacher (MT-UC)\cite{yu2019uncertainty}.} An extension of MT where the \textit{teacher} model also estimates the uncertainty of each target prediction with Monte Carlo sampling.
-The uncertainty is used to preserve only the reliable predictions when calculating the consistency loss.
+{\textbf{Uncertainty-Aware Mean Teacher (UA-MT)\cite{yu2019uncertainty}.} An extension of MT where the \textit{teacher} model also estimates the uncertainty of each target prediction with Monte Carlo sampling.
+The uncertainty is used to preserve only the reliable predictions when calculating the consistency loss.}

-\textbf{Mutual Correction Framework (MCF) \cite{wang2023mcf}}.
+{\textbf{Mutual Correction Framework (MCF) \cite{wang2023mcf}}.
 MCF employs a student-teacher model paradigm to address cognitive biases learned during training, applying a rectification loss in regions where the model frequently makes errors.
-It then uses the Dice scores of segmentations predicted by both models to determine the pseudo-labels for unlabeled data.
+It then uses the dice scores of segmentations predicted by both models to determine the pseudo-labels for unlabeled data.}

-\textbf{Bidirectional Copy-Paste (BCP)\cite{bai2023bidirectional}.} BCP integrates a bidirectional copy-paste framework into the Mean Teacher architecture.
-The student network receives inputs created by pasting random crops from labeled images onto unlabeled images and vice versa (bi-direction copy).
-The supervision of the \textit{student} network involves combining both ground-truth labels and pseudo-labels generated by the \textit{teacher} network using the same bidirectional copy-paste process.
+{\textbf{Bidirectional Copy-Paste (BCP)\cite{bai2023bidirectional}.} BCP integrates a bidirectional copy-paste framework into the Mean Teacher architecture.
+The student network receives input created by pasting random crops from labeled images onto unlabeled images and vice versa (bi-direction copy).
+The supervision of the \textit{student} network involves combining both ground-truth labels and pseudo-labels generated by the \textit{teacher} network using the same bidirectional copy-paste process.}

-\textbf{Correlation-Aware Mutual Learning (CAML) \cite{gao2023correlation}}.
+{\textbf{Correlation-Aware Mutual Learning (CAML) \cite{gao2023correlation}}.
 CAML introduces two modules: Cross-sample Mutual Attention, which uses transformers to compute attention between labeled and unlabeled samples within the same batch, and Omni-Correlation Consistency, a contrastive loss based on pixel-level latent space projections between labeled and unlabeled volumes.
-These modules enhance the transfer of information between labeled and unlabeled data, leading to improved segmentation performance.
+These modules enhance the transfer of information between labeled and unlabeled data, leading to improved segmentation performance.}